|

 By 1972, following the ill-fated tour to support Stephen Stills 2, the artist seemed to have put his demons to rest.
 He'd been heralded as one the greatest guitar players of his generation, he'd created music with some of the best songwriters in the music business, and he'd jammed with Clapton, Hendrix, and Neil Young.
 But he'd also been slammed by music critics who felt the output of his solo years never measured up to his career-defining achievements with Buffalo Springfield or Crobsy, Stills & Nash (and sometimes Young).
 Weary of trying to placate the record companies and the music pundits, Stills turned his attention to a new musical direction with a new band, and in so doing, produced the best work of his entire career.

-By this time, Stills no doubt had learned that his most vital work was collaborative and sManassasaw the potential of assembling a band of superb players that could not only help interpret his musical vision, but bring their own artistry to the forefront.
+By this time, Stills no doubt had learned that his most vital work was collaborative and saw the potential of assembling a band of superb players that could not only help interpret his musical vision, but bring their own artistry to the forefront.
 Enter Chris Hillman and Al Perkins from the Flying Burrito Brothers.
 Hillman had the discipline and work ethic Stills needed to make this new band work.
 Plus, it didn't hurt that Al Perkins was one of the best pedal steel players in the industry.
 The acquisition of session keyboardist Paul Harris was also a coupe.
 Harris had already played with Joe Walsh, Seals and Crofts, B.B.
 King, John Sebastian, and Dave Mason.
 Finally, Stills' always reliable soldiers, Fuzzy Samuels and Dallas Taylor, rounded out the solid rhythm section, but it was the addition of percussionist Joe Lala (late from Blues Image--remember Ride Captain Ride?) that would inspire Stills to revisit his love of Latin music, forged while living with his family in Panama.

 Manassas, as the band was christened, became a meat and potatoes rock and roll band that could play anything--rock, country, folk, bluegrass--and play it well.
 Gone were the horns and orchestrations, and Stills' propensity for showboating.
 Stills and Manassas produced a brilliant double album that comprised four concepts or themes, one for each side of the LP.
 With twenty-two cuts and literally no filler, Manassas deservedly reach # 4 on Billboard's Album chart, even without much support from Atlantic Records.